s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 So far I've only set up signing of the images themselves (which can *technically* be booted directly), however if I want to ever use a bootloader for multiple OSes or kernels I'll have to sign it too (less I disable secure boot every time, which isn't particularly favorable).

 For pacman, this is luckily decently simple.
 I'll need to install two hooks:

-- [`80-sign-systemd-boot.hook`](#TODO: UPLOAD FILE) - As the name implies, this hook signs the systemd-boot efi binary.
+* [`80-sign-systemd-boot.hook`](/uploaded/80-sign-systemd-boot.hook) - As the name implies, this hook signs the systemd-boot efi binary.
-- [`95-update-systemd-boot`](#TODO: UPLOAD FILE) - This restarts the systemd-boot updater, ensuring the new version of the binary is put into place immediately
+* [`95-update-systemd-boot.hook`](/uploaded/95-update-systemd-boot.hook) - This restarts the systemd-boot updater, ensuring the new version of the binary is put into place immediately

 For simplicity's sake I've just uploaded the full files for download instead of putting them into the post itself.